SepehrRasouli/DigikalaWebScraper/README.md

 # Digikala.com Website Scraper

 This program scrapes the Digikala.com website and saves the products information such as name, price, discount and its stars in an Excel file.
+You can check pre-extracted data in the exports folder.

 ## Usage